+Circle the minor's name and furnish the minor's SSN.

-- You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
-You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN. - List first and circle the name of the trust, estate, or pension trust.
+You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
+You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

+List first and circle the name of the trust, estate, or pension trust.
 (Do not furnish the TIN of the personal representative or trustee unless the legal entity itself is not designated in the account title.)
-Also see Special rules for partnerships on page 2. \Note: Grantor also must provide a Form W-9 to trustee of trust identity theft occurs when someone uses your personal information such as your name, SSN, or other identifying information, without your permission, to commit fraud or other crimes.
-An identity thief may use your SSN to get a job or may file a tax return using your SSN to receive a refund.
+Also see Special rules for partnerships, earlier.

+\Note: The grantor also must provide a Form W-9 to trustee of trust.

-Note, If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.
+Note: If no name is circled when more than one name is listed, the number will be considered to be that of the first name listed.

-Secure Your Tax Records from Identity Theft
+Secure Your Tax Records From Identity Theft